Morgan City, Louisiana: Geography

 According to the United States Census Bureau, the city has a total area of 16.1 km2, of which 15.5 km2 is land and 0.7 km2, or 4.03%, is water.

 The northeastern border of Morgan City is at the lower St. Martin Parish line via Louisiana Highway 70.

 U.S. Highway 90 (future Interstate 49) and Louisiana Highway 182 both pass through the city, both heading west 70 mi to Lafayette.
 U.S. 90 also heads east approximately 90 mi to New Orleans, while passing in between the cities of Houma, which is located approximately 40 mi southeast, and Thibodaux, which is located 32 mi northeast of Morgan City.
 U.S. 90 is a freeway between Morgan City and the Houma area with the route planned to become a section of future Interstate 49.

 Morgan City is served by the Harry P. Williams Memorial Airport, a general aviation airfield located near the U.S. 90 four lane highway in nearby Patterson, Louisiana.

 If the Mississippi River were to experience a major course change in the vicinity of the Old River Control Structure or Morganza Spillway, the main channel of the river would likely then enter the Gulf of Mexico near Morgan City instead of New Orleans.

+Climate

+Morgan City has a humid subtropical climate (Köppen: Cfa) with long, hot summers and short, mild winters.